 Does Fly Fishing Catch More Fish?

-Although you can catch much fish by using bait, earthworms, cheese baits, etc., in the time of fly fish, you reuse the natural vermins known to the fish.
+Although you can catch a lot of fish by using bait, earthworms, cheese baits, etc., in the time of fly fish, you reuse the natural vermins known to the fish.
 So, if you are willing to catch a lot of fish, you should feed the natural selected foods or a hatch, for example.

-Especially in the time of fishing for trout, as it has a more confident instinct compared to the bass that loves something exciting.
+Especially in fishing for trout, it has a more confident instinct than the bass that loves something exciting.
 Trout can be smart.
 There is also some other side why people believe that they can catch massive fish by fly fishing because it will allow you to acquire many fish species.

-Let’s have a look to the species below:
+Let’s have a look at the species below: